 Xu, N.; Li, D.; Zhang, Y.; Wang, L. Palladium-catalyzed direct ortho-ethoxycarbonylation of azobenzenes and azoxybenzenes with diethyl azodicarboxylate.
 Org.
 Biomol.
 Chem.
 2015, 13 (34), 9083-9092.

 Combustible liquid.
 Harmful if swallowed.
-Harmful in contact with skin.
 Causes skin irritation.
 Causes serious eye irritation.
+Harmful if inhaled.
 May cause respiratory irritation.